bigwiv/Biopython-cn/chr14.rst

      {'A': 0.65, 'C': 0.05, 'T': 0.25, 'G': 0.05},
      {'A': 0.85, 'C': 0.05, 'T': 0.05, 'G': 0.05}]

-The probabilities in the motif¡¯s PWM are based on the counts in the instances, but we can see, that even though there were no Gs and no Cs in the instances, we still have non-zero probabilities assigned to them.
+The probabilities in the motifâ€™s PWM are based on the counts in the instances, but we can see, that even though there were no Gs and no Cs in the instances, we still have non-zero probabilities assigned to them.
 These come from pseudo-counts which are, roughly speaking, a commonly